ZahraAbdulle/health-records-analysis/README.md

 ## Dataset
 The dataset `support2-1.csv` includes anonymised health record data with variables such as survival times, hospital costs, and diagnoses.
 This allows for a comprehensive exploration of healthcare trends.

-## Contributors
-This project was created by Zahra A. Abdulle as part of a data analysis initiative.